PeterRochford/OpenDSS_SciVis/README.md

 Installation
 ---------------------
-To install the package simply use the pip3 command: (REMAINS TO BE DONE)
+To install the package simply use the pip command:

-`% pip3 install OpenDSS_SciVis`
+`% pip install OpenDSS_SciVis`

 If you are upgrading the package then include the upgrade option:

-`% pip3 install OpenDSS_SciVis --upgrade`
+`% pip install OpenDSS_SciVis --upgrade`

-Note that the OpenDSS_SciVis package now only supports Python 3.
+Note that the OpenDSS_SciVis package only supports Python 3.

 Example Scripts
 ---------------------